Llama 3.2 1B vs Mistral Magistral Small 2509

 Is Llama 3.2 1B or Mistral Magistral Small 2509 open source?

-Llama 3.2 1B is listed under Open Source.
-Mistral Magistral Small 2509 is listed under Proprietary.
+Llama 3.2 1B is listed under Llama 3 Community.
+Mistral Magistral Small 2509 is listed under Apache 2.0.
 License labels affect whether you can self-host, redistribute weights, or rely only on hosted APIs, so confirm the upstream license before deployment.

 Where can I run Llama 3.2 1B and Mistral Magistral Small 2509?

 Llama 3.2 1B is available on Fireworks AI.
-Mistral Magistral Small 2509 is available on AWS Bedrock.
+Mistral Magistral Small 2509 is available on AWS Bedrock and Vercel AI Gateway.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.
-Use this as a quick comparison signal, then confirm the provider-specific limits before committing to production.

 When should I pick Llama 3.2 1B over Mistral Magistral Small 2509?